Carlos Machado de Bittencourt

 Carlos Machado de Bittencourt (12 April 1840 – 5 November 1897) was a Brazilian military Marshal, war criminal and the 2nd Governor of Rio Grande de Sul.
-On 7 November 1897, Carlos attended a military ceremony with President Prudente de Morais, when he was stabbed by Lance Corporal Marcelino Bispo de Melo and in a failed assassination attempt and died of his injures.
+On 5 November 1897, Carlos attended a military ceremony with President Prudente de Morais, where he was stabbed by Lance Corporal Marcelino Bispo de Melo and in a failed assassination attempt and died of his injures.

 Early life

 Carlos was born in 1840 to Jacinto Machado de Bittencourt (1807–1869), a well-respected brigadier in the Brazilian Army, and Ana Maurícia da Silva.

 Military career

 Paraguayan War

 Carlos began his military career when he was 17-years-old, Carlos began to attend a military academy and chose cavalry as his career path.
 In the 1860s, he participated in the Paraguayan War and fought in the Battle of Tuyutí on 24 May 1866.
 By the war's conclusion in 1870, Carlos was a captain and became a general in 1873.
 In 1890, Carlos became a brigadier and later became the Governor of Rio Grande do Sul following the resignation of Francisco da Silva Tavares.
 In 1895, he became a marshal and on 17 May 1897, he became the Minister of War under President Prudente de Morais.